elyami600/Employee-Polls/README.md

+## npm install

+Runs npm install in the project root directory to install dependencies

+## npm start

+This command starts the development server.
+Open http://localhost:3000 to view it in your browser.

+## npm test
+Launches the test runner in the interactive watch mode.
+It allows you to run tests selectivey and view real time results.

 # Employee Polls Project

 This is the starter code for the final assessment project for Udacity's React & Redux course.